Alexis Kirke studied BSc (Hons) Mathematics and completed a PhD in Computing, Communications and Electronics, and a PhD in Performing Arts.

 How did studying at Plymouth help you?

-Plymouth University has an open and enterprising environment that rewards innovation and hard work.
+The University of Plymouth has an open and enterprising environment that rewards innovation and hard work.
 It’s such a great environment for learning and having fun.

 Is there anything else which you would like to share with our current students?